jcavat/docker-lamp/README.md

 You can use mysql inside the container :

-- `docker-compose exec bd bash`
-- `mysql -u root -p` (use your password specified in docker-compose.yml)
+- `docker-compose exec db mysql -u root -p`

 Enjoy !